 WorkKeys® Proficiency Certificate for Teacher Assistants (PCTA)

-The WorkKeys is a 2 ½ hour computer-based exam over three content areas: Reading for Information, Applied Mathematics, and Business Writing.
+The WorkKeys is a 2 hour computer-based exam over two content areas: Work Place Documents and Applied Mathematics.

 The ParaPro Assessment measures the reading, writing and basic math competencies of practicing and prospective paraprofessionals.
 In accordance with the No Child Left Behind Act, the ParaPro Assessment can be used to certify teacher’s aides and assistants in the instruction of these subjects to school children.
 ParaPro exam is computer-based, has 90 questions, and there is a 2.5 hour time limit.